What is safeguarding?

 What is included in the pack?

 - PowerPoint presentation

 - case studies.

-The resource includes a bridging document for those who’ve already completed the training so they can easily see what’s changed.
+The pack includes a bridging document for those who’ve already completed the training so they can easily see what’s changed.

-The resource also reflects Welsh policy and practice.
+The pack also reflects Welsh policy and practice.
 It’s based on the best learning programmes available and brings them together to form one national programme.

 The materials have been piloted across third sector groups and local authorities.

 All Wales Induction Framework for Health and Social Care

 It also aligns with the All Wales Induction Framework for Health and Social Care.
 It provides a foundation of learning for people at the start of their social care careers.

 It is a part of the Level 2 Award in Safeguarding Awareness (Wales) (QCF).
 This allows organisations to choose to accredit the learning.